wootguy/resguy/README.md

 - Global model/sound replacement files
 - Per-monster sound replacment files

 With RESgen, only .wav sounds were found in maps.
-Sven Co-op uses FMOD which supports a large variety of file type.
+Sven Co-op uses FMOD which supports a large variety of file types.
 These are the types of sounds Resguy will find:

 - aiff, asf, asx, au, dls, flac, fsb, it, m3u, mid, midi, mod, mp2, mp3, ogg, pls, s3m, vag, wav, wax, wma, xm